BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 In general, we rarely work with binary file formats (e.g. MS Office files) in the command line interface (CLI).
 Instead, we work with ASCII (or plain text) files.

-We can use a GUI program like gedit or pluma (Ubuntu), Text Edit (Mac OS X), or Notepad (Windows) to edit these files.
+We can use a GUI program like gedit or pluma (Ubuntu), Text Edit (Mac OS X), or Notepad++ (Windows) to edit these files.
 However, there are also several command line programs available that you can use to edit files inside the command line console.
+Below is a selection of the 4 most commonly used editors.
+There's no real difference in capabilities, it's simply a matter of personal preference which you prefer.
+Most of you should have `nano` installed, and we recommend this for today's sessions.
+`Git Bash` users probably won't have `emacs` installed, and no-one will likely have `ne` installed, but it's a useful editor to know about.
+Once you've had a look at `nano` move to the next section, as the remainder are just here for your information.

 #### Nano (or Pico)
 {:.no_toc}